-Jacqueline Ristola is a Lecturer in Animation (Digital) in the Department of Film and Television at the University of Bristol.
+Jacquelinea Ristola is a Lecturer in Animation (Digital) in the Department of Film and Television at the University of Bristol.
 She received her PhD in Film and Moving Image Studies from Concordia University, Montreal.

 Her research areas include animation/anime studies, media industry studies, and queer representation.
 Her dissertation examines animation’s transformation from cable television to streaming platforms.

+She is the co-chair for SCMS's Animated Media SIG.
 Her work is published in Kinephanos, Synoptique, Con a de animación, and Animation Studies Online Journal, where she was awarded the inaugural Maureen Furniss Student Essay Award.
 She also co-edited a special issue on LGBTQ Animation for Synoptique: An Online Journal of Film and Moving Image Studies, and has a chapter in the edited collection Representation in Steven Universe (Palgrave 2020).

 PhD in Film and Moving Image Studies | Concordia University | Montreal - Canada | 2021